 Now, what if you could step it up and apply the same principles to hack the growth of both your social media and search presence?

-Social media and SEO are much like skis and snowboards – one has been around for longer than the other, but they borrow each other’s technology and develop together.
+SEO and social media are much like skis and snowboards – one has been around for longer than the other, but they borrow each other’s technology and develop together.
 Let’s dive in.

 The Snowball effect is a process that starts from an initial small state and builds upon itself, becoming larger and larger, until it gains momentum and starts growing at an exponential rate.
-It’s common in many aspects of society, and particularly useful as the mindset to have in marketing.
+It’s common in many aspects of society, represented in Tipping Point by Malcolm Gladwell, and particularly useful as the mindset to have in marketing.

 When your campaigns start growing exponentially, you typically also pass your tipping point.
 You were not making bank for a while, and now you are.